rhabbachi/drupal-cookbook/README.md

 drupal-cookbook
 ===============

-This is a Drupal chef cookbook designed to work with (https://github.com/willieseabrook/druploy "Druploy")
+This is a Drupal chef cookbook designed to work with [Druploy](https://github.com/willieseabrook/druploy)

 There are a number of Drupal cookbooks already available, but they tend not to work very well with standard Drupal agency workflow.